Project Initiation

 Art: Harnessing Bathroom Brilliance.
 Creativity is an essential element in problem solving and process improvement.
 But, the challenge facing most professionals is finding the time to be creative.
 This article looks at some ways to harness your innate creativity.

 Blg: The Diolkos: Innovation, Evolution, or a Parallel Development?.
-This post looks at a likely precursor to the Dilkos, the Mirgissa slipway constructed in Egypt during the Middle Kingdom period some 1000 years earlier and asks the question was the Diolkos an original invention, or a synthesis of existing concepts combined in an innovative way?
+This post looks at a likely precursor to the Diolkos, the Mirgissa slipway constructed in Egypt during the Middle Kingdom period some 1000 years earlier and asks the question was the Diolkos an original invention, or a synthesis of existing concepts combined in an innovative way?
+Both were designed to move cargo boats across several kilometers of land.

 Click through to see more on benefits realization and value.